MacGesture/MacGesture/README.md

 Some shortcuts still do not work with the fix above.
 When you are encountering this, here are two possible solutions:
 1. Change them to others (e.g. Control+0, Control+9).
 2. Tick "Invert Fn When Control Is Pressed".

-# Q&A

-Feel free to open [an issue on GitHub](https://github.com/username0x0a/MacGesture/issues)! 👍

 # Tips